seblap86/mold_detection/README.md

 ## Timeline
 The project will be finished and presented on December 15.

-## Dataset
+## Datasets
-We used the following dataset for fruit and vegetable classification:
+We used the following image dataset for training of the fruit and vegetable classification model:
 - "Fruits and Vegetables Image Recognition Dataset"
 - 100 training images, 10 test images, 10 validation images in each of 36 fruits/vegetables categories
 - [Link to the dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)

+For training the mold / no mold detection model, we web-scraped an image dataset from Bing image search containing mold and no mold.
+We don't provide this database in this Github repo for copyright reasons but can provide it on request.